 Considering DEIB Initiatives

-Within your people analytics platform you can review hiring, compensation, employee, and performance data to help discover any trends or opportunities within your compensation strategy.
+Within your people operations platform you can review hiring, compensation, employee, and performance data to help discover any trends or opportunities within your compensation strategy.

 Here’s some suggestions on where to start as you begin reviewing your collected data: